Match for Africa: Match for Africa 5

 Marketed as the "Match for Africa 5: Silicon Valley" was the fifth exhibition event to raise money for the Roger Federer Foundation.
 The matches were played on 5 March 2018, in San Jose, United States.
 The doubles were contested between Roger Federer and Bill Gates versus Jack Sock and Savannah Guthrie of NBC News, which were won 6-3 by Gates and Federer.
 The singles match between Federer and Sock followed, with Federer claiming the victory with 7-6 6–4.

 Match in Africa 6

 The sixth edition took place on 7 February 2020 in Cape Town, South Africa and featured Roger Federer and Rafael Nadal.
 Federer confirmed the date, location, and opponent during the 2019 edition of Wimbledon.
 Federer said he had pursued Nadal's participation for two years before a date as agreed upon.
-South Africa is the birth country of Federer's mother and the focus of his charitable foundation.
+South Africa is the birth country of Federer's mother and the focus of his charitable foundation, as Federer is also a South African citizen.
 The doubles match consisted Roger Federer and Bill Gates versus Rafael Nadal and Trevor Noah, host of The Daily Show.
 Federer and Gates won the match 6–3.
 In singles, Federer beat Nadal with the score 6–4, 3–6, 6–3.
 The event was attended by 51, 954 people (the highest attendance ever recorded at a tennis match) and more than $3.5 million was raised in aid of children's education in Africa.